 The central role played by emotional health and well-being is increasingly recognised in our world today.
 At OHS we take this seriously.
-That’s why we have worked so hard to ensure that everyday in the Pre-Prep is nurturing and supportive as well as intellectually stimulating.
+That’s why we have worked so hard to ensure that every day in the Pre-Prep is nurturing and supportive, as well as intellectually stimulating.

-What I really like is that, although there are two classes, the doors are often open between them, meaning my daughter has got to know everyone in Reception and feels very comfortable with all the teaching staff.
+What I really like is that, although there are two classes, the doors are often open between them, meaning my daughter has got to know everyone in Reception and feels very comfortable with all of the teaching staff.
 I think this has really helped my daughter stay confident as she starts school.

-A Philosophy of Care
+A philosophy of care

 We believe it is vital to develop strong social skills at this early age, which is why our ethos in Reception encourages kindness and consideration for others, above all.